Lyutria/waifu2x-gui/README.md

 You can find pre-packaged release .zips in the releases folder which already contain a prebuilt version of waifu2x-converter-cpp.
 This is usually the most recent version at time of release taken from the other project's releases.

 ## NVIDIA CARD WARNING
-The prebuilt version of waifu2x-converter-cpp is made for _AMD_ graphics cards, in order to use it for your system you'll have to select a different processor
+The prebuilt version of waifu2x-converter-cpp is made for *AMD* graphics cards, in order to use it for your system you'll have to select a different processor
 From the command line:
 ```
 waifu-converter-cpp.exe --list-processor
 ```
-Pick the number from the list that has `(OpenCL)`, and then in the GUI, select _Settings > Command Line Options_ and enter:
+Pick the number from the list that has `(OpenCL)`, and then in the GUI, select *Settings, Command Line Options* and enter:
 ```
 --processor #
 ```